 Patent rights are only valid within a time limit, and the right to take legal action on anyone infringing on the patent should be within this period.

-Can You Extend a Patent lifetime?
+Can You Extend a Patent life?

 One can not extend the statutory term of a patent.
 The government though grants exceptions for rare cases, such as patents made for pharmaceuticals.
 This is because it takes long to test drugs before granting patents.